Equality matters

 Information for Disabled students

-You are legally protected from discrimination because of a disability or long term health condition.
-Employers must make reasonable adjustments in the application process and workplace.
-Whatever your disability, it is likely you have developed a range of sophisticated strategies to handle the obstacles you have faced in life.
-Because of this, your disability may not impact your career plans
+You are legally protected from discrimination because of a disability (which can include neurodivergent conditions, mental health conditions and long-term health conditions, whether diagnosed, pre-diagnosis or self-diagnosed).
+Employers must consider requests for 'reasonable adjustments' in the application process and workplace.
+Whatever your disability, it is likely you have developed a range of sophisticated strategies to handle obstacles you may have faced in life.
+Developing these strategies has allowed you to develop key elements of employability, such as self-awareness, resilience, and adaptability.
+You can also use these strategies to help you communicate what kind of workplace adjustments you might need in order to thrive at work.

-Please visit the Disability section of our website for information and advice on:
+Please visit the Disability, Neurodivergence and Health Conditions section of our website for information and advice on:

-• Whether to be open about a health condition or disability with a prospective employer and what reasonable adjustments to expect.
+• Whether to be open about a disability or neurodivergence with a prospective employer and what reasonable adustments you might wish to request.

-• How we can support you and additional resources that offer guidance.
+• How we can support you and additional information resources.

 Information for BAME students